 And make no mistake: Jim Unger’s cartoons are among the best.
 They really illustrate that humor unites us.
 We can all recognize the people in Herman:...

 That’s right.
-We’re the ones that wind up doing the educating – despite the fact that the whole world is full of people who are convinced that they know more than you do about your diabetes!
+We’re the ones who wind up doing the educating – despite the fact that the whole world is full of people who are convinced that they know more than you do about your diabetes!
 If you’ve ever gotten The Lecture from a well-intentioned relative who’s convinced you cure diabetes by avoiding all white foods, you know what I’m talking about.

 In What’s So Funny About Diabetes?: A Creative Approach to Coping with Your Disease you’ll find useful ways to use humor to provide this education.
 Humor can make difficult conversations easier...